dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2739: Economic contributions by businesses are significant.
+### T2739: They generate jobs, drive innovation, and enhance prosperity.

 |Support|
 |---|